László Batthyány-Strattmann

-László Batthyány-Strattmann (Ladislaus Batthyány-Strattmann; 28 October 1870 – 22 January 1931) was a Hungarian aristocrat and physician.
+László, 7th Prince Batthyany-Strattmann (Ladislaus Batthyány-Strattmann; 28 October 1870 – 22 January 1931) was a Hungarian aristocrat and physician.
 Until 1914, he was known as László Batthyány.
-A devout Roman Catholic, he became known as the "doctor of the poor" and was beatified by the church in 2003.
+A devout Catholic, he became known as the "doctor of the poor" and was beatified by the Church in 2003.

 Early life

-László Batthyány - Strattmann was born on 28 October 1870, in Dunakiliti, Austria-Hungary, into a very old Hungarian aristocratic family, the sixth of ten brothers.
+László Batthyány-Strattmann was born on 28 October 1870, in Dunakiliti, Austria-Hungary, into an ancient Hungarian aristocratic family, the son of Count József Batthyány von Német-Ujvar (1836-1897) and his first wife and cousin, Countess Ludowika Batthyány von Német-Ujvar (1843-1882).
 The family moved to Austria in 1876.
 His childhood was marred by the fact that his father left his family and converted to Protestantism in order to marry another woman.
-Ladislaus' mother died when he was twelve years old.
+After obtaining a divorce on 21 January 1879, his father married Countess Antonia Kornis de Gönczruszka (1835-1917).
+László first attended the grammar school run by the Jesuits in Kalksburg, before moving to Kalocsa.
+László's mother died when he was twelve years old.

+He completed his secondary school studies in Uzhhorod.
 According to the will of his father, he first prepared himself to care for the vast property of the Batthyánys.
-He first studied agriculture in Vienna, later also a great number of other subjects, including chemistry, philosophy and music.
+He studied agriculture at the Economic Academy of Vienna, and later he studied a great number of other subjects, including chemistry, philosophy and music.
 In this chaotic period in his life, he also fathered an illegitimate daughter.